kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 # Prometheus and Grafana installation using Service Monitors

-## 1. Verify NGINX Ingress controller is installed
+## Verify NGINX Ingress controller is installed

-The NGINX Ingress controller should already be deployed according to the deployment instructions here.
+The NGINX Ingress controller should already be deployed according to the deployment instructions [here](../deploy/index.md).

 To check if Ingress controller is deployed,
 ```